 Humans are highly visual creatures.
 It’s in our biology, at least according to the folks at MIT.
 Their research showed half of our brain is directly or indirectly devoted to processing visual information.
 Considering the human head weighs 8 pounds (according to the character Ray from Jerry Maguire), that’s a lot of neurological power.
 Now contemplate how much information each of us consumes every single day.
-IBM calculated between the years 2012 and 2013, 90% of all the world’s data was created.
-As technology continues to advance, the sheer volume of information will continue to grow rapidly.
-For your content to cut through all the noise, visual imagery accompanying your blog posts is more important than ever.
+Between 2012 and 2013, IBM calculated that 90% of all the world’s data was created.
+As technology advances, the sheer volume of information will continue to grow rapidly.
+Visual imagery accompanying your blog posts is more important than ever for your content to cut through all the noise.
 And infographics are an ideal way of captivating your audience.

 Still not convinced?
 Here are the top three advantages (and an infographic) of adding infographics to your blog posts.

 The best salespeople are your own brand advocates.
 Infographics provide individuals who trust you an easy way to share your information with their friends and colleagues.
 The simplicity of infographics allows them to be shared 3x’s more often than any other type of visual content on social media.
 This means the same content that may have been shared ten times may be shared 25 times when an infographic is available to your audience.

 Once shared, the recipients are more likely to read the infographic than if sending text-based content only.
 Adding to the power infographics already have is the fact we are 30x more likely to read blogs that contain visuals.
 Simply put, including infographics with your blog post can extend your reach exponentially and may even result in your blog post reaching the holy grail – becoming viral.

 As visual creatures, we are not only captivated by images, but our brains process visual information much faster.
 3M (the company that invented Post-it notes) claims we process visuals 60,000 times faster than text.
 This suggests your content will be consumed and understood quickly, which is important when our time is at a premium.